roytang/blog/content/post/2005/12/random-java-programs.md

 Anyway, I said, sure.
 I'll make some, it'll be easy.
 After all, trivial programs shouldn't take me more than 5 minutes each right?
 It was true, each one didn't take long.
 But I spent quite some time thinking about what I would actually code.
 The usual suspects are there -- Hello World, prime factors, factorial, simple arithmetic, palindromes.
 It was just harder than I thought making up twenty diverse trivial java programs to write.
 I'm not a teacher after all :p

-Anyway, in case someone in the world finds these examples useful:

-[Twenty random java programs][1]
+Anyway, in case someone in the world finds these examples useful: [Twenty random java programs][1].

-.
+EDIT 2020: Since the above link is no longer accessible, I've just uploaded the twenty programs as a [github repository](https://github.com/roytang/RandomJavaProgs).

  [1]: http://www.geocities.com/zroytang/RandomJavaProgs.zip